splcell/marcho/README.md

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-The Marco website is a template for a foreign online store, the main feature of which is the presence of a large number of complex elements (for example, various filters) that have been successfully implemented during development.
+The Marco website is a template for online store, the main feature of which is the presence of a large number of complex elements (for example, various filters) that have been successfully implemented during development.

 When creating the site, the following technologies were used: